dmkgll/dd/index.md

 ## site info

-HTML and JavaScript on this site is human readable.
+HTML and JavaScript on this site is human readable in any browser and on any device and is made to last forever.

 pages are designed to be saved and/or printed as PDF for offline use (although images usually must be downloaded separately).
 I prefer a dark reading background, so it's styled accordingly.
+Function over form.
+I enjoy reading scaling it to half my screen.

 disclaimers are [redacted] and shouldn't be necessary.